jeffwilcox/jeffwilcox.blog/_posts/2018-04-10-seattle-network.md

 product to buy if you want quiet, and the standard Security Gateway is very nice, too.

-For me, I like having everything rackmounted, and so I end up with noisy rackmount gear, because racks are supposed to be loud.

 I replaced the Ubiquiti stock fans with Noctua's quiet fans.
 It's very quiet now, though my warranty is probably void.